LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotsStatus/managing-custom-bots.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/surveyBot_monitoring6.png">

-Note the following on the page:
+Use the filters in the upper-right corner to display the desired agents.

-* Use the filters in the upper-right corner to display the desired agents.
+{: .important}
-* The metrics that are displayed at the top of the page reflect the entire organization.
+The metrics that are displayed at the top of the page reflect the entire organization.
 They aren't affected by the filters.

 ### Supporting failover